FraMecca/kpd/README.md

 # kpd-client
 This is a mpd client written entirely in python.
-It offers a shell mode from which you can run commands within the client using a readline library.
 It is very similar to mpc in functionality but the with a more efficent and less strict search.

 It requires python-musicpd module to run, install it with pip.